 - you own the family home (together or in the name of one of you) or you rent it;

-- any maintenance will be paid or not;
+- one party is paying any maintenance or not;

 - you have a mortgage or not;

 - one or both of you have already retired or not;